MiladAfsari/ContactManager/README.md

 Do not forget to change  ConnectionStrings in the appsettings.json file for each microservice.
 Each microservice has it,s own configuration, classes, files and has its own docker file.

-To  create docker image file frim Docker file in the directory that has .sln file use following commands:
+To  create docker image file on the directory that has .sln file type following commands:
 ```
 docker build -f [PhysicalPath] -t [ImageName]
 ```